 The concept is to capture several overlapping images of the subject in one frame, depicting their entire movement in time and in space, over the duration of the exposure.
-This is accomplished with professional strobe lights firing up to 10 times within the single 2-second exposure.
+This is accomplished with professional strobe lights firing up to 8 times within the single 2-second exposure.
 While it is difficult to control the outcome, we will teach you how to “spread” the different “bodies” over the frame, with your camera movement and timing.

 This is a complex workshop, but we will take the time to train you before the shoot – starting with an extensive demonstration and explanation of the lighting setup, and the camera movement technique.
-You will shoot as a group, taking turns controlling the light, but everyone will capture the strobe exposures, at the same time.
+You will shoot as a group, where everyone will capture the strobe exposures, at the same time.
 This will be a very intense practice, with only short breaks, to become proficient in this new skill of stroboscopic lighting with flash.
-At the end of the shoot, we’ll review the experience and answer your questions.
+At the end of the shoot, we will review the experience, discuss appropriate post-processing, and answer your questions.